AFTCO Guide to Fishing For Beginners

-2020 has been a year full of change, hardships and the unexpected.
-One of the positive trends we have noticed is that throughout this all more people than ever have relied on fishing to help them get through it.
+One of the positive trends of 2020 was that we noticed more and more people have become interested in fishing.
 In some cases, it has meant teaching a kid to fish for the first time, rekindling a passion you had at one point in your life or simply just getting started for the first time.
 We have compiled tips from top pros and inserted them below.

 Know your State Regulations

 First and foremost, a very important part of fishing in the US is having the proper licenses.
 License sales go to the states natural resources department and is put back into fishing in the forms of stocking programs, public boat ramp maintenance and fisheries research so there is no reason not to buy one to fish legally here.
 In fact, fishing without a license runs the risk of getting a large fine if caught.